You may have heard that there are many apps banned in China.

-It’s often referred to as The Great Firewall of China, limiting what you can see on the Chinese internet.
-This also affects foreign tourists using Wi-Fi in China.
+The Great Firewall of China, as it’s often called, limits what the locals can see on the Chinese internet.

+This also affects foreigners using Wi-Fi in China, like in your hotel room.
 Luckily though, you can get around this by getting a VPN before you arrive (more on that later).

 Apps banned in China